deep-ink-ventures/xrp-confirmify-poc/README.md

 Another useful command is a background worker that you can ignite with `./manage.py mint_nfts`.
 It observes content that are submitted to the API and mints corresponding
 NFTs on the XRP ledger.

+### Resources

+We have already created a brand guide, mockups and designs.
+Review them [here](https://drive.google.com/file/d/1vftwT-Bx_jiu1xau6Row-ifjVEb0SgP4/view)!

+We have created a chrome extension to test this in action.
+Check it out [here](https://github.com/deep-ink-ventures/xrp-confirmify-ext)!